Internal Tools · Norwich

 Exactly what you get

 A tool that reads live from your real data, reconciles it automatically, and shows each person only what they should see.
 No more dashboards that are stale by lunchtime.
 It holds up under harvest load, logs every change for supermarket compliance, and connects to your ERP software, accounting software, and supplier portals so the numbers are real.
 Where Retool or Airtable still does the job, a good developer leaves it there rather than rebuilding for ego.
-Think of it as the connective tissue between your inventory management software, your BI dashboards, and the field.
+Think of it as the connective tissue between your inventory management software, your BI (Business Intelligence) dashboards, and the field.

 How to choose a developer in Norwich